 Yané might speak of both of them, but Saché suddenly felt a weight settle on her shoulders which she didn’t think would be any heavier if Yané hadn’t existed.
 She was still a child by her age, and 12 was an especially difficult age, one Saché herself was barely over, but she was over it, and she alone was responsible for her, and for the other eight.
 She wiped her face clean, and thought, I will not cry again.

 She thought for a moment, then replied, “I think if any of the others are still in the city, they must have been taken by now, and the two of us couldn’t rescue any of them alone.
 We have to hope they got out.
-At any rate, I’m fairly certain Ené, Losté, and Ardré all did.
+I’m pretty sure Ené, Losté, and Ardré all did.
 We make for the waterfall.
 It’s pretty close to here.
 Keep your gun out.”

 Finally the waterfall loomed before them, the noise filled their ears and the ground was wet from the spray that fell on their faces and gowns.
-“Now we’re going to have to go back amoung the buildings, to get into the secret passage,” Saché whispered directly into Yané’s ear.
-Even so, she had to whisper loudly, relying on the waterfall to prevent anyone else from hearing.
+“Now we’re going to have to go back amoung the buildings, to get into the secret passage in the museum,” Saché whispered directly into Yané’s ear.
+Even so, she had to whisper loudly.

 “I don’t see any others.
 Let’s blast them.”
 So this was it.
 Her moment come at last, when her Queen was far away.

 She took a quick look at Yané aiming.
 Fright showed on her face, but her grip on the blaster was steady.

 “Fire!” she yelled, and they both pulled their triggers.
 Two bolts of light flew from their weapons, striking each of the droids full on the torso.
 They both fell back onto the ground.